dlktdr/BTWifiModule/README.md

 # BTWifiModule
 Frsky Bluetooth Emulator

-This code is for use on a ESP Wroom 32, it emulates
+This code is for use on a ESP Wroom 32, it emulates a FRSky Bluetooth modulw but with way more power and possibilities.

 Not functinaly yet, can read AT commands and Data from the Radio.